ABOLISH THE STATES!

 The case seems beyond dispute.
 State Governments are typical Australian administrative overkill, a complete waste of taxpayers' money.

 The wastage is due not only to the oversize government as such (Australia probably has more politicians per capita than any other country), but to the multiplication of laws and taxes, the continual buck-passing between Federal and State governments and the impossibility of making sensible funding decisions in important areas such as health.

 The resultant chaos that has developed across the country ranges from industrial relations turmoil and disparate education standards to a needless proliferation of time zones.
 We do not even have a national crime database!

 Furthermore State Governments tend to be composed of second-class politicians.
 The present Beatty-led government in Queensland, for example, cannot provide basic components of infrastructure such as adequate water supply, health care and transport systems.

-We could save around $20-40 billion annually (as indicated in this analysis) by getting rid of State Governments and handing over their responsibilities to the Commonwealth Government and Councils - after an amalgamation and thinning process that will ensure all those harebrained neo-socialist councillors are eliminated.
+We could save around $20-40 billion annually* (as indicated in this analysis) by getting rid of State Governments and handing over their responsibilities to the Commonwealth Government and Councils - after an amalgamation and thinning process that will ensure all those harebrained, neo-socialist, grossly over-paid councillors are eliminated.
 (Alternatively, what amounts to much the same, we could abolish the present Councils and turn the States into Super-Councils.)
 Well, we've only got a population of 21 million, for goodness sake!

 This is a much more important issue than the Republic question that occupied so much of the politicians' time a little while ago (not to mention the ridiculous move to change the Australian flag).
 But will we ever consider it?
 Not a chance, because our decisions are made for us by the very people we ought to dismiss.
 And Australians don't change easily, the chaos is part of their heritage and they're proud of it.
 Or perhaps they're just too blasé to be bothered about the system, and too unimaginative to think outside the square.